ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 ```

 ## Provisioning a public instance using Place Order Object
-Provisioning a public virtual server that uses pre-set flavors is done using the *SoftLayer_Product_Order/placeOrder* API service.
+Provisioning a public virtual server that uses pre-set profiles is done using the *SoftLayer_Product_Order/placeOrder* API service.

 Not applicable for transient instances.
 {:tip}